Parking sector publishes code of practice for private land

 The parking sector Single Code of Practice: Version 1

-The British Parking Association (BPA) and the International Parking Community (IPC) have published a single code of practice to be used across the entire private parking sector.
+A new code of practice has been published for providers of parking on private land by the two trade associations serving the sector.
+The British Parking Association (BPA) and the International Parking Community (IPC) have agreed a single code of practice to be used across the entire private parking sector.

 The new sector code can be downloaded here

-The single code:
+The new sector single code:

-• Introduces an Appeals Charter, creating clear parameters for motorists to appeal against a parking charge
+• introduces an Appeals Charter, creating clear parameters for motorists to appeal against a parking charge

-• Requires clear signage to help motorists navigate parking on private land.
+• requires clear signage to help motorists navigate parking on private land

-• Ensures the protection of the most vulnerable in society, with no decrease to the deterrent for abuse of Blue Badge bays or those who choose to park selfishly, putting their own convenience above the needs or rights of others.
+• ensures the protection of the most vulnerable in society, with no decrease to the deterrent for abuse of Blue Badge bays or those who choose to park selfishly, putting their own convenience above the needs or rights of others

-• Maintains a cap on the parking charge at £100 reduced to £60 if paid within 14 days.
+• maintains a cap on the parking charge at £100 reduced to £60 if paid within 14 days.

-Andrew Pester, BPA chief executive said: “We are delighted to release a single sector Code across our private parking sector.
+Andrew Pester, BPA chief executive said: “We are delighted to release a single sector code across our private parking sector.
 This is a key milestone as we work closely with government, consumer bodies and others to deliver fairer and more consistent parking standards for motorists.
 We will continue to push for a positive outcome for all.”

 Will Hurley, IPC chief executive officer said: “This new code will create positive change across the UK, enhancing the protection of the most vulnerable in society, whilst creating consistency and clarity for motorists and continuing to elevate standards across the sector.”